Trustpilot

 Solutions

-As we’ve seen, interactions between the digestive system and hormonal balance are numerous and reinforce each other, creating vicious cycles.
-Here are some solutions to make your digestive system your best ally in managing hormonal balance — and vice versa:
+As we have just seen, the interactions between the digestive system and hormonal balance are numerous and self-reinforcing, creating vicious cycles.
+Here are some solutions to make our digestive system our best ally in supporting hormonal balance, and vice versa:

-• Consume probiotic and prebiotic foods (leeks, asparagus, fermented foods, artichokes…).
+• Consume pro- and prebiotic foods (leeks, asparagus, lacto-fermented foods, artichokes...).

 • Limit alcohol.